Poppy Harlow

 Poppy Harlow (born Katharine Julia Harlow; May 2, 1982) is an American journalist, best known for her reporting at CNN and Forbes.com.
-She is an anchor of CNN This Morning and is based at CNN's New York news bureau.
+She was an anchor of CNN This Morning and was based at CNN's New York news bureau.
+She left the network in 2024.
 She was previously co-anchor of CNN Newsroom weekdays from 9 A.M. to 11 A.M., a business correspondent at CNN, CNN International and HLN; an anchor for CNNMoney.com; and a Forbes.com Video Network anchor, reporter and producer.

 Early life and education

 Harlow was born and raised in Minneapolis, Minnesota.
 Her father, attorney James Lee Harlow, died when she was 15.
 Her mother is Mary Louise Baird.
+Harlow's nickname "Poppy" is a childhood nickname that stuck.

 Harlow graduated from The Blake School, a private co-educational college preparatory school in Minneapolis, in 2001.
-She then graduated magna cum laude, Phi Beta Kappa, from Columbia University, with a bachelor's degree in Political Science and Middle Eastern studies.
-Harlow's nickname “Poppy” is a childhood nickname that stuck.
+She then graduated magna cum laude and Phi Beta Kappa from Columbia University with a bachelor's degree in Political Science and Middle Eastern studies.
 She earned a Master of Studies in Law (M.S.L.) degree from Yale Law School in 2022.